LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

   (to crop the individual characters in the handwritten scanned images) and glob2 to automatically retrieve the cropped character image size.

 - A deep learning model trained with a specific handwriting is unlikely to generalize well to other handwritings.
 Also, I would advise you to keep your dataset private, as it would in theory be possible to reverse engineer it in order to generate text with your handwriting. <b>For this reason, I encourage you to use another handwriting than your official handwriting, as an added precaution.</b> For example, should you normally use print script, you would then train your OCR model with small caps handwriting instead.
 - The <b>ScriptReader</b> pages from PrintANotebook need to be used, and the individual letters need to be written within the vertical boundaries of a given dot grid square cell (comprised of four dots).
 The segmentation code allows plenty of space above and below the line of text for ascenders and descenders, however.
-The handwritten pages should be <b>scanned at a resolution of 300 dpi, with the US Letter page size setting and the text facing the top of the page</b>, as the black squares will be used to automatically align the pages.
+The handwritten pages should be <b>scanned at a resolution of 300 dpi, with the text facing the top of the page</b>, as the black squares will be used to automatically align the pages.
 You should refrain from writing near the black squares to allow for the alignment to be unimpeded by any artifacts.
 You can write with any color of ink, as long as it is saturated enough to be picked up by your scanner, as the images are converted to greyscale images for training the model and OCR.

 - Make sure that all of your characters are very distinct from one another.
 I suggest using bars or dots in the zeros and writing the ones the way you see them displayed on screen ("1"), so that they aren't confused with an uppercase "O" and a lowercase "l", respectively.
 Also, I recommend that a sizable portion of your handwritten training data be comprised of pangrams (sentences that contain every letter of the alphabet), to ensure that you have a good set of characters to train on.
 You could write a set of pangrams all in capital letters and another in lowercase letters, so that every letter would be represented in your dataset both in upper- and lowercase form.
 Be sure to include RTF commands and the most common punctuation marks ("'", '"', ".", ",", ":", ";", "?", "!", "(", ")", "-") regularly throughout your sentences in order for them to be trained in the context of normal writing.